 What to Do When Your Credit Card Is Lost or Stolen

 Credit cards rank pretty high on the list of things you hate to lose, somewhere between your kids and car keys.
-A lost or stolen credit card has the potential to cause plenty of damage, especially if you have a high credit limit or a lot of available credit or both.
+A lost or stolen credit card isn't just inconvenient.
+A missing credit card has the potential to cause plenty of damage, especially if you have a high credit limit or a lot of available credit or both.
 Because the last thing you want is damage to your credit at someone else’s hand, it’s crucial that you know what to do when your credit card has been lost or stolen.
 Acting quickly is key.

 Reporting Your Lost or Stolen Credit Card